Mom's Apple Pie

 Mom's Apple Pie was an American ten-member rock band from Warren, Ohio.
-They were best known for their album cover and for the voice of lead singer Bob Fiorino.
+They were best known for the cover of their first album.

 Career

 The band released two albums, Mom's Apple Pie in 1972 and Mom's Apple Pie II in 1973.
 A third album was recorded but was not released until 2011.
 Their manager was Larry Patterson, and they recorded on a record label owned by Terry Knight, Brown Bag Records.
 The band enjoyed a successful career nationally and toured extensively across the United States.
 Venues included a wide array of college campuses, clubs, concert halls, the Whiskey A-Go-Go in Los Angeles and Madison Square Garden.
 They performed with such artists as The Doobie Brothers and David Bowie.
 Patterson booked the demo session with record producer Kenny Hamann at the Cleveland Recording Company.
 Pia Knight, Terry's wife, overheard the demo being played in one of the rooms in the back of the recording studio and convinced her husband to sign the group.